metio/terraform-provider-k8s/docs/data-sources/stunner_l7mp_io_dataplane_v1_manifest.md

 Optional:

 - `affinity` (Attributes) Scheduling constraints. (see [below for nested schema](#nestedatt--spec--affinity))
+- `annotations` (Map of String) Custom annotations to add to dataplane pods.
+Note that this does not affect theannotations added to the Deployment (this come from the correspnding Gateway), just thepods.
+Note also that mandatory pod annotations override whatever you set here onconflict, and the annotations set here override annotations manually added to the pods.
 - `args` (List of String) Arguments to the entrypoint.
 - `command` (List of String) Entrypoint array.
 Defaults: 'stunnerd'.
 - `container_security_context` (Attributes) ContainerSecurityContext holds container-level security attributes specifically for thestunnerd container. (see [below for nested schema](#nestedatt--spec--container_security_context))